clayne/FROST-Fast/README.md

 ### MCM Configuration

-lorem ipsum yo
+There are several mods in this modlist which have MCM settings, but it is not strictly necessary for a first-time player to edit those settings.

+If you feel ready, then you can hit _ESC_ in-game and click _Mod Config_ to explore those settings on your own.

 ## Updating

-If this modlist has been updated, please read the [Changelog](#changelog) before doing anything else.
+Please review the [Changelog](#changelog) before doing anything else.

 Backup your saves, but keep in mind that saves are often incompatible with a new version.
 Starting a new game is the safest option after updating.